 State’s Attorney Glasgow has used forfeiture monies to provide needed transportation to our veterans and area youth.
 Partnering with local businessman Terry D’Arcy, vehicles were provided at no cost to taxpayers to the G.W.
 Buck Boys & Girls Club of Joliet, Spanish Community Center, Forest Park Community Center, and Will County Veterans Assistance Commission.
 He also used forfeiture monies to provide transport vehicles and supplies to HERO (Heroin Epidemic Relief Organization), which uses a “Hidden in Plain Sight” trailer to educate community members about where drugs are commonly hidden in a teenager’s bedroom.

-Additionally, State’s Attorney Glasgow has used forfeiture monies to pay for the purchase of drug detention K-9s in six Will County communities — “Rookie” in Shorewood, “Sam” in Elwood, “Hutch” in Channahon, “Roxie” in Rockdale, and “Mao” in Wilmington, and most recently, Dutch Shepherd “Tucker” in Park Forest.
+Additionally, State’s Attorney Glasgow has used forfeiture monies to pay for the purchase of drug detention K-9s in seven Will County communities — “Rookie” in Shorewood, “Sam” in Elwood, “Hutch” in Channahon, “Roxie” in Rockdale, and “Mao” in Wilmington, Dutch Shepherd “Tucker” in Park Forest, and “Simo” in Crest Hill.
+Most recently, the State’s Attorney also helped purchase explosive detection dog Loki for the Will County Sheriff’s Department.
 The State’s Attorney also provided the training and K-9 transport equipment for each of these K-9s.
 These canines are used by our local police departments to help take dangerous drug dealers off our streets.

 Using forfeiture money in this way allows the government to use money seized from criminals to benefit our community.